HsiangHung/Machine_Learning_Note/Statistical_Test/evaluate_sample_size/README.md

 Here is the [calculator](https://www.surveysystem.com/sscalc.htm).

-## Sample Size Given a Confidence Level and Width (unknown population standard deviation)
+### Sample size given a confidence level and width (unknown population standard deviation)

 Example question: 41% of Jacksonville residents said that they had been in a hurricane.
 How many adults should be surveyed to estimate the true proportion of adults who have been in a hurricane, with a 95% confidence interval 6% wide?